 An additional service NLPA can provide involves making written requests to the Bureau of Prisons (BOP) Designation Office to encourage them to assign a defendant to the best possible facility to serve his term of incarceration.
 There are BOP facilities scattered across the country and a federal defendant could be designated to any of these facilities, even if his case originates from or his family is located in a place much farther away.

 If you’re preparing for sentencing in a criminal case, the last thing you need on your plate is the added stress paying for your legal team.
 NLPA also offers competitive pricing for our sentencing services as well as a number of different financing options and payment plans.

 The bottom line is that whether your sentencing will be held in state or federal court and no matter what you are charged with – if you need assistance, NLPA is here to help.
 For more information about how we can assist, contact us today for more information.
 Whether you need help from our post conviction specialists, or assistance writing a letter to appeal charges, we’re here for you.

-- Get Legal Advice Quickly When You Need It September 26, 2014
+- Finding Affordable Legal Help When You Need It October 15, 2014